-Hospital worker Pedro Martinez, 56, said he understood why few people were in line at the polling center in an eastern Caracas neighborhood that typically votes against Maduro and his allies: Opposition leaders “fight amongst themselves.”
+“It gives me a little more confidence that they respect our right to vote and respect our vote because we want this to change,” hospital worker Pedro Martinez, 56, said of the observers’ work.
+Yet he understood why few people were in line at the polling center in an eastern Caracas neighborhood that typically votes against Maduro and his allies: Opposition leaders “fight amongst themselves.”

-“That division in the opposition leads to few people (voting),” Martinez said.
+“That division in the opposition leads to few people (voting),” said Martinez, for whom his country’s economy and health care services were top of mind this election.
 “The opposition has to work very hard to gain people’s trust.”

-The National Assembly, with a pro-Maduro majority, in May appointed two well-known opponents as members of the electoral council’s leadership, including an activist who was imprisoned over accusations of participating in actions to destabilize the government.
+The National Assembly, with a pro-Maduro majority, in May appointed two well-known opponents as members of the National Electoral Council’s leadership, including an activist who was imprisoned over accusations of participating in actions to destabilize the government.
 It is the first time since 2005 the Venezuelan opposition has more than one member on the board of the five-person electoral body.

-In August, representatives of Maduro’s government and Guaidó allies began a formal dialogue, guided by Norwegian diplomats and hosted by Mexico, to find a common path out of their country’s political standoff.
-By the end of that month, the opposition’s decision to participate in the election was announced.
+In August, representatives of Maduro’s government and allies of opposition leader Juan Guaidó began a formal dialogue, guided by Norwegian diplomats and hosted by Mexico, to find a common path out of their country’s political standoff.
+By the end of that month, the opposition’s decision to participate was announced.
 Maduro’s representatives for months had also had behind-the-scenes talks with allies of former opposition presidential candidate Henrique Capriles.

-The EU, motivated by the talks in Mexico, accepted the invitation of Venezuelan officials to send election observers.
+Maduro agreed to allow a large presence of international observers, satisfying a demand from the opposition.
+The EU, motivated by the talks in Mexico, accepted the invitation of Venezuelan officials.
 But those talks were suspended last month following the extradition to the U.S. of a key Maduro ally.